makeup4ever/audience-particiapation-meter/readMe.md

 The bot is launched with an account seed created specifically for it.
 It first checks his trustlines and balances.
 Then it creates **passive offers** for everything the account holds, with rates defined by an **oracle**.
 The Oracle is an independent module that tells the bot prices and amount to sell for a pair of assets.

-In this project, there are three diffe
+In this project, there are three different oracles:
+- One very basic, that se